annotation/text-fabric/docs/Api/Cunei.md

     ??? info "silent"
         `silent`: if `True` it will suppress the reporting of the number of results.

+    ??? info "shallow"
+        If `True`, the result is a set of things that match the top-level element of the `query`.

+    ??? info "sets"
+        If not `None`, it should be a dictionary of sets, keyed by a names.
+        In `query` you can refer to those names to invoke those sets.

+        For example, if you have a set `specialCases` of all case nodes that are special in some way, you can pass `sets=dict(scase=specialCases)`, and then in your query you can say

+        ```
+        scase number=1a
+          sign grapheme=UKKIN
+        ```

+        etc.

     ??? hint "search template reference"
         See the [search template reference](/Api/General#search-templates)